-- A. Automatic Service by the CM/ECF System on Registered Participants2 Upon filing of any pleading, the CM/ECF system must send a "Notice of Electronic Filing" to all Filing Users who have entered an appearance or requested notice in that case, and the confirmation received by the filing parties must contain a list of all parties receiving such notice. - B. Confirmed Transmission Constitutes Service3 Electronic transmission of the Notice of Electronic Filing constitutes service or notice of the filed document on a Filing User.
-A party filing electronically is not otherwise required to serve the pleading or other document on any party who is a registered CM/ECF participant and has consented to electronic notice.
+- A. Automatic Service by the CM/ECF System on Registered Participants Upon filing of any pleading, the CM/ECF system must send a "Notice of Electronic Filing" to all Filing Users who have entered an appearance or requested notice in that case, and the confirmation received by the filing parties must contain a list of all parties receiving such notice. - B. Confirmed Transmission Constitutes Service Electronic transmission of the

-2 Debtors who register for electronic noticing via DeBN are not "Registered Participants" and do not receive a Notice of Electronic Filing.
+&lt;sup>2 Debtors who register for electronic noticing via DeBN are not "Registered Participants" and do not receive a Notice of Electronic Filing.
 Debtors must be served with paper copies of documents unless otherwise authorized by the Court.

-3 Previously the Court offered Non-Filing User accounts solely for the purpose of receiving email notifications of case activity.
-Legacy Non-Filing Users will receive the Notice of Electronic Filing but have not waived the right to personal service or the right to receive notice by first-class mail.
+&lt;sup>3 Previously, the Court offered Non-Filing User accounts solely for the purpose of receiving email notifications of case activity.
+Legacy Non-Filing Users will receive the Notice of Electronic Filing but have not waived the right to